JBS S.A.

 Disclosure of Water Risks in Feed Farming

-The company does not disclose information relating to the proportion of feed sourced from water-stressed areas.
-JBS USA discloses partnership in an initiative to invest in a pilot project managed by the Soil Water Outcomes Fund to promote on-farm conservation practices, such as no-till and cover crops.
-The company states that this will include trials on a 10,000-acre farm in Indiana, which is an important supply shed for the company's pork production.
+The company does not disclose feed water intensity or the proportion of feed sourced from water-stressed areas.
+It collaborates with the Soil Water Outcomes Fund on a test project in Indiana to promote on-farm conservation practices such as no-till farming and cover cropping across a 10,000-acre farm, a key area for its pork production.

 0.4/2.5